MarcoParola/improve_classifier_via_segment/doc/README.md

 python test.py task=...
 ```

+## Pytorch-lightning logic modules
+Since this project is developed using the `pytorch-lightning` framework, two key concepts are `Modules` to declare a new model and `DataModules` to organize of our dataset.
+Both of them are declared in `src/`, specifically in `src/models/` and `src/data/`, respectively.
+More information are in the next sections.

-## Datasets and datamodules
+### Datasets and datamodules

-## Deep learning models implemented for each experiments
+### Deep learning models implemented for each experiments

 ## Configuration handling
+The configuration managed with [Hydra](https://hydra.cc/).
+Every aspect of the configuration is located in `config/` folder.
+The file containing all the configuration is `config.yaml`.

 ## Additional utility scripts